meolar/supertux-wiki/Badguys-Forest.md

 ![](img/badguy/icons/woodjumpy.png)

-Jumpy is a wooden barrel with metal spikes attached to it.
+Wood Jumpy is a wooden barrel with metal spikes attached to it.
 He jumps up and down and stays stationary on the same position.
 His viewing direction follows Tux.

 The simplest way of avoiding him is usually to run below him or jump over him at the right time.